 Robert Sutton, a professor of management science and engineering at Stanford University and the author of Good Boss, Bad Boss, sheds light on learning from successes and failures.
 Controlled laboratory experiments tell us that we, in fact, learn more from failure than success.
 Writing in a Harvard Business Review article, Sutton stated, “Experiencing failure does lead to more richer mental models than experiencing success.”

 It amazes me how many companies don’t have time to stop and think about what they learned, but seem to have the time to keep making the same mistakes over and over and over again. — Robert Sutton

 Sure, you already knew that — but it amazes me how many companies don’t have time to stop and think about what they learned, but seem to have the time to keep making the same mistakes over and over and over again.

-They learn more than if they just focus on success (so, don’t just gloat and congratulate yourself about what you did right; focus on what could go even better next time).
+They learn more than if they just focus on success.
+Don’t just gloat and congratulate yourself about what you did right; focus on what could go even better next time.

-- When failure happens, the most important thing is to have an after event review to provoke sufficiently deep thinking.
+#3 When failure happens, the most important thing is to have an after event review to provoke sufficiently deep thinking.

 Whether you talk about successes or failures is less important.